Thesane/sshscan/README.md

 - then `make clean;make`

 how to use
-`./sshscan -H IP_FILE -U USERS_FILE -P PASSWORDS_FILE -t PORT -T THREADS_COUNT`
+`./sshscan -H IP_FILE -U USERS_FILE -t PORT -T THREADS_COUNT`

-Note:
-- best practice to use threads count as no more than 10 x IPs count so the it won't waste processing power lost over failed connection to the IP because of limit of new connections
+success log will be created into the current working directory with the following format "YYYYMMDD-hhmmss.success.log"